 Dip In: Thousand Island is a great dip!
 Use this recipe for vegetables like cauliflower, celery, carrots, and broccoli.
 Take it a step farther by using this to make my Reuben Dip!
 Have you tried it with your french fries???
 (That question means to go for it!)

 Sandwich Spread: Thousand Island is not just ‘sandwiched’ in-between Reubens anymore.
 It is worth trying on any burger or sandwich!

 - ½ cup (116 g) mayo

 - ½ cup (115 g) sour cream

 - 1½ tablespoons white vinegar

 - ½ teaspoon pepper

-- Combine all ingredients in a small bowl, and whisk until smooth.
+- Combine all ingredients in a small bowl.
+Whisk until smooth.

 This looks like a quicker version of the original version by Sophia LaLonde.
 It has chopped boiled egg, red bell peppers and olives along with the relish.
 No ketchup, but Worcestershire sauce.

 This is wonderful I have always made my own but used only mayo , pickle relish and catsup..yours is so much better..tho I did omit the vinegar.
 Made it a little too tart for me.